Statement & Open Letter on January 22nd Metro Board Vote (C Line Extension to Torrance)

 The Dynamics of the Board Vote

-Concerns raised by neighbors opposed to building on the ROW had changed over time from safety, crime, construction, and noise, to broader claims on historic resources, green space, soils, and proximity to homes, utilities, and freight rail.
-Their neighborhood groups used names like “Right of Say” to “South Bay Environmental Justice Alliance” and they messaged using short-form videos, paid advertisements, flyers, and artificial intelligence.
-Most were residents of Lawndale and Redondo Beach immediately next to the rail corridor.
-They spoke at Metro meetings even when the item was not on the agenda and lobbied Board Members in the past 18 months since the Draft EIR vote.
-Despite many design upgrades and meaningful mitigations in the Hybrid LPA, they would not accept a project on the ROW and called for No Build, Bus Alternative, or Hawthorne Blvd instead.
-They wore bright red shirts at Board Meetings.
-Our efforts to outreach to them in-person and on social media were blocked.
-Now that the Hawthorne motion passed, we ask our neighbors to use their organizing and advocacy to help make the project happen.
+They spoke at Metro meetings when the item was not on the agenda and lobbied Board Members for 18 months since the Draft EIR vote.
+Despite saying they supported transit, they painted Metro as an enemy agency, claiming the project would “railroad” or “divide” their community.
+Despite many design upgrades and meaningful mitigations built into the Hybrid LPA, they would not accept a project on the ROW and called for No Build, Bus Alternative, or Hawthorne Blvd instead.
+They wore red shirts at Board Meetings and blocked our efforts to outreach to them in-person and on social media.
+Now that the Hawthorne motion passed, we ask them to use their influence to continue to advance the project.

 The Final EIR comprehensively evaluated and addressed all concerns, drawing on decades of technical analysis and precedent that would be airtight to legal challenges.
-Similar conditions—light rail with shared freight corridors, utilities, walking paths, and near to homes—exist across the Metro system, including on the E Line in Culver City, the A Line in South Los Angeles and South Pasadena, and most recently, the A Line Extension to Pomona.
-No homes would be acquired and the right-of-way was wide enough to accommodate light rail, freight rail, trees, and walking paths.
+Similar conditions—light rail with shared freight corridors, utilities, walking paths, and near to homes—exist across the Metro system, including the E Line in Culver City, the A Line in South Los Angeles and South Pasadena, and most recently, the A Line Extension to Pomona.
+No homes would be acquired and the right-of-way was wide enough for light rail, freight rail, trees, and walking paths.
 Community benefits, in addition to the many rail safety upgrades and amenities for Hybrid LPA, could be negotiated for property owners such as double-paned windows, compensation for remodeling, tree giveaways, and parks funding.
 In our outreach and communication with neighbors and elected officials, however, there was no interest in pursuing community benefits.

 Blue: “South Bay On Board” Bring Rail NOW / Red: “Right of Say”

 Chair Dutra and Supervisor Hahn raised important questions on Hawthorne’s indefinite project timelines, Caltrans encroachment permits, and Metro’s public ownership of the rail corridor.
 Despite comments, the Board vote for the Hawthorne Option was unanimous, with Mayor Bass returning to the room just before the vote and Supervisor Hahn apologizing to Torrance before casting her vote.
-The Metro Board sided with a small sector of Lawndale over the Greater South Bay, motivated property-owners over Metro staff, and a few hundred people over the thousands in our larger coalition across the South Bay.
+The Metro Board sided with a small sector of Lawndale over the Greater South Bay, motivated property-owners over Metro staff, anti-Metro groups over pro-transit groups, and a few hundred people over the thousands in our larger coalition across the South Bay.

 South Bay residents in support of Hybrid LPA, one of three buses from Torrance Transit